Kartikey692/Agentic-workflow/README.md

 ### LIVE LINK OF THE PROJECT - https://agentic-workflow-ia5o.onrender.com

 🤖 Agentic Workflow with LangGraph & Mistral
 This project demonstrates a reliable agentic workflow built with LangGraph and powered by Mistral AI.
-The system uses a planner-reflector model to handle complex user queries.
-It can break down requests into steps, execute tasks using tools, reflect on the results to handle errors, and provide a final answer through a clean Streamlit web interface.
+The system uses a planner-reflector-executor model to handle complex user queries.
+It can:

+Break down requests into sub-tasks
+Execute those tasks using tools (like search & calculator) Reflect on results to handle errors or refine queries Provide a final answer through a Streamlit web interface

 📂 Project Structure
 The project is organized into a few key files for simplicity and clarity:

 agentic-workflow/
-├── venv/
-├── .env                  # Stores API keys and environment variables ├── app.py                # The Streamlit web interface for user interaction ├── requirements.txt      # Lists all necessary Python packages ├── tools.py              # Defines the tools the agent can use (e.g., search, calculator) └── workflow.py           # Contains the core LangGraph agentic workflow logic
+├── venv/                # Optional: your Python virtual environment ├── .env                 # Stores API keys and environment variables ├── app.py               # The Streamlit web interface for user interaction ├── requirements.txt     # Lists all necessary Python packages ├── tools.py             # Defines tools the agent can use (e.g., search, calculator) └── workflow.py          # Contains the core LangGraph agentic workflow logic

 🛠️ Agent Tools
-The agent is equipped with the following tools to interact with its environment:
+The agent uses the following tools to accomplish tasks:

-1. Web Search
+🔍 Web Search Tool
 Tool Name: web_search

-Description: A tool for searching the internet for information.
-It is best used for up-to-date information or general knowledge questions.
+Description: Searches the internet for information — ideal for real-time data or general knowledge.

-How it Works: This tool sends a query to the DuckDuckGo Instant Answer API using the requests library.
-It parses the JSON response to extract the most relevant abstract text or related topics, returning a concise summary to the agent.
+How it Works: Sends a query to the Tavily Web Search API, then extracts and summarizes relevant results.

-2. Calculator
+➗ Calculator Tool
 Tool Name: calculator

-Description: A tool designed to evaluate mathematical expressions and perform calculations.
+Description: Evaluates mathematical expressions and performs calculations.

-How it Works: It safely evaluates a string containing a mathematical expression using Python's eval() function.
-The execution is sandboxed to only allow access to standard math functions for security.
+How it Works: Uses Python's built-in eval() inside a secure environment to calculate expressions like "8% of 1000" or "1000 * 0.08".

 🚀 How to Run
-To run this project, first clone the repository, then create and activate a Python virtual environment.
-Install all required packages by running pip install -r requirements.txt.
-Next, create a .env file in the project's root directory and add your MISTRAL_API_KEY="your_key_here".
-Finally, launch the interactive web application with the command streamlit run app.py, and it will open in your browser.
+1.Clone the repository
+2.Create and activate a virtual environment
+3.Install required dependencies
+4.Create a .env file and add your API key
+5.Launch the Streamlit app